Networks initiated as part of the project

-Thomas Prestø, founder and artistic director of Tabanka Dance Ensemble, dancer and activist (Norway).
+- Thomas Prestø, group leader (Norway), founder and artistic director of Tabanka Dance Ensemble, dancer and activist.

 - The Faroe Islands: Nadia Abraham, founder and artistic director of FIMFF, Faroe Islands Minority FilmFestival.

-- Sweden: Ninos Josef, dancer (previously at Royal Swedish Ballet) and actor (Dramaten), editor in chief of Cultwatch and board member of Konstnärsnämnden (the Swedish Arts Grants Committee).
+- Sweden: Ninos Josef, dancer (previously at Royal Swedish Ballet), actor (Dramaten) and activist.
+Editor in chief of Kultwatch and board member of Konstnärsnämnden (the Swedish Arts Grants Committee).

 - Denmark: Julienne Doko, dancer (African contemporary dance), choreographer and instructor.